 The new Magvel crossfader is another huge benefit.
 This high-grade professional fader is durable and offers excellent response time.
 You can also adjust each of the 4 channels to suit your crossfading style.

 The Pioneer DDJ 1000SRT offers a fully-featured mixer inspired by the NSX2 series of Pioneer mixers.

 On the left side, you have both microphone and sampler controls.
 The mixer supports two microphones with each getting a dedicated volume knob.
 Access to Low and Hi EQ is also available for the microphone output.
-The microphone channel can be set to Off/On or Talk Over which will reduce the music volume when using the microphone.
+The microphone channel can be set to Off/On or Talk Over, reducing the music volume when using the microphone.
 An excellent feature for working mobile DJs.

 4 sound color FX are also located in this section.
 You can access a Filter, Dub Echo, Pitch or Noise.
 Once selected you can alter the FX by using the Color knobs on each channel.